 Walter Anderson Museum of Art

-Dedicated to Walter Anderson’s artwork, the Walter Anderson Museum of Art houses more than 1,000 pieces of art, including elaborate murals depicting his life and discoveries on the Gulf Coast.
+Dedicated to Walter Anderson’s artwork, the Walter Anderson Museum of Art houses more than 1,000 pieces of art.
+These include elaborate murals depicting his life and discoveries on the Gulf Coast.
 We stood for an eternity gazing at the Community Center murals, pointing out the animals and scenes hidden within it.
 Then we marveled at how he created the “Little Room” murals without a sole seeing them until after his death.

 Marina and Shearwater Pottery Showroom

 Our next stop took us to the family business.
-Shearwater Pottery was started by Walter’s brother Peter and is today owned by Peter’s four children, three of whom carry on the tradition of crafting decorative, functional clay pieces.
+Shearwater Pottery was started by Walter’s brother Peter and is today owned by Peter’s four children.
+Three of them carry on the tradition of crafting decorative, functional clay pieces.
 The workshop, annex and showroom are tucked away in the woods close to the water’s edge.
 The drive to visit the shop is almost as scenic as the pottery itself, as you pass a boat-filled marina on an inlet off the Gulf.

 Gulf Islands National Seashore Trail